On ordinary isogeny graphs with level structure: The structure of the crater

 \subsection{The non-split case}

 We first study the case where $l$ is non-split in $K$.
 This can be divided further into two sub-cases, namely either $l$ is inert or ramified in $K$.

-\begin{lemma} Let $\cC_0$ be a connected component of $\cC(G_N^m)$ \item[i)] If $l$ is inert in $K$, then $\cC_0$ consists of a single vertex, without any edges. \item[ii)] If $l$ is ramified in $K$, then $\cC_0$ is either a single vertex with a loop or it is a directed cycle, i.e. it consists of $s$ vertices $\{v_1,\dots v_s\}$ with edges going from from $v_i$ to $v_{i+1}$ for $1\le i\le s-1$ and an edge from $v_s$ to $v_1$. \end{lemma} \begin{proof} If there is an edge between two vertices of level zero, it has to be induced by a horizontal isogeny.
+\begin{lemma} Let $\cC_0$ be a connected component of $\cC(G_N^m)$. \item[i)] If $l$ is inert in $K$, then $\cC_0$ consists of a single vertex, without any edges. \item[ii)] If $l$ is ramified in $K$, then $\cC_0$ is either a single vertex with a loop or it is a directed cycle, i.e., {there exists an integer $s\ge1$ such that $\cC_0$} consists of $s$ vertices $\{v_1,\dots v_s\}$ with edges going from from $v_i$ to $v_{i+1}$ for $1\le i\le s-1$ and an edge from $v_s$ to $v_1$. \end{lemma} \begin{proof} If there is an edge between two vertices of level zero, it has to be induced by a horizontal isogeny.
 Part i) follows immediately from \cite[Corollary 3.13]{pazuki}.

 We now prove part ii).
 Let $(E,P)\in V(\cC_0)$.
 We set $\cO=\End(E)$.
 Let $\fL$ be the ideal of $\cO$ above $l$ (i.e. $l\cO=\fL^2$).
 Note that $\fL^2$ is a principal ideal.

 If $\fL$ itself is principal, then there exists an element $x\in \mathcal{O}$ such that $E/E[\fL]=xE\cong E$.
 Let $h$ be the order of $x$ in $(\mathcal{O}/N\mathfrak{p}^m)^\times/\mathcal{O}^\times$, where we have written $\cO^\times$ for its natural image in $(\mathcal{O}/N\mathfrak{p}^m)^\times$ and $\mathfrak{p}$ is an ideal of $\cO$ lying above $p$.\footnote{The choice of $\mathfrak{p}$ depends on the choice of a CM lift $\mathbf{E}$ of $E$ over some finite abelian extension $L/K$ together with a prime ideal $\mathfrak{p}'$ above $p$ in $\mathcal{O}_L$ such that $\mathbf{E}\pmod {\mathfrak{p}'}=E$.
 As the integer $h$ does not depend on the choice of $\mathfrak{p}$, we suppress this choice here.} If $h=1$, then $\cC_0$ consists of a single vertex $(E,P)$ together with a loop.
 If $h>1$, then $\cC_0$ is a directed cycle of length $h$, with vertices given by $(E,x^iP)$, $i=0,2,\ldots, h-1$, and edges given by $(E,P)\rightarrow (E,xP)\rightarrow\cdots\rightarrow (E, x^{h-1}P)\rightarrow (E,P)$.